 Download the full Unite for Behavioral Health Policy Agenda.

-New public opinion research that shows 75 percent of Americans believe the country and the federal government are not doing enough to address mental health.
+- Summary of 2019 public opinion – 75% of Americans believe the country and the federal government are not doing enough to address mental health.

 Summary of Public Opinion